Spitzbube/OSTC-OHOS-manifest/README.md

     # Default login is _root_ without a password.
     # After login you should see prompt:
     root@qemux86:~#

+   # For FreeRTOS
+   ###### - FreeRTOS sample application -######

+   A text may be entered using a keyboard.
+   It will be displayed when 'Enter' is pressed.

+   Periodic task 10 secs
+   Waiting For Notification - Blocked...
+   Task1
+   Task1
+   You entered: "HelloFreeRTOS"
+   Unblocked
+   Notification Received
+   Waiting For Notification - Blocked...

 To exit qemu, you can either shut down the system: